tcbrindle/NanoRange/README.md

 ## Stability ##

-NanoRange aims to track the various C++20 ranges proposals, and will be updated as new revisions are published.
+NanoRange aims to track the various C++20 ranges proposals, and will be updated as new papers are published.
 As such, there are no API stability guarantees at this time.

 ## Licence ##